A Fibonacci analogue of the two's complement numeration system: Introduction

-This result leads to a natural question which is to generalize it to other numeration systems, starting with simple Parry numeration systems which include the Fibonacci numeration system, see \cite{MR97374, MR166332, MR2766740, MR3933318}.
+This result suggests a possible generalization to other numeration systems, starting with simple Parry numeration systems which include the Fibonacci numeration system; see \cite{MR97374, MR166332, MR2766740, MR3933318}.
+This remains to be explored.

 \textbf{Structure of the article.} In Section~\ref{sec:preliminaries}, we recall a few preliminary results on the numeration system $\Fcal c$ for $\Z$.
 In Section~\ref{sec:addtion-Zeck-N}, we recall the addition of Fibonacci representations on $\N$.
 In Section~\ref{sec:addtion-Fcal-Z}, we prove Theorem~\ref{theorem:main}.
-In Section~\ref{sec:proof-Berstel-adder}, we provide a new proof of the Berstel adder $\Bcal$ for sums of Fibonacci representations of nonnegative integers.
-In Section~\ref{sec:increasing-bijection}, we show that the map $\repFc$ defining the Fibonacci's complement numeration system is characterized by the fact of being an increasing bijection for some total order defined on the language $\{\0,\1\}^*$, see Theorem~\ref{thm:repF_is_increasing}.
+In Section~\ref{sec:increasing-bijection}, we show that the map $\repFc$ defining the Fibonacci complement numeration system is characterized by the fact of being an increasing bijection for some total order defined on a particular language; see Theorem~\ref{thm:repF_is_increasing}.
+In Section~\ref{sec:proof-Berstel-adder}, we provide a constructive proof that the Berstel adder $\Bcal$ performs addition of nonnegative integers.